Knowledge hub

 CT compression:

 Medical CT scanners work with the Hounsfield scale.
-See the item about Hounsfield Units for more information.
+See the item about Hounsfield Units in the Segmentation tab of this FAQ for more information.
 Since there is no tissue type that generates gray values from -1024 HU to -824 HU (first 200 values), the values in this range are typically just noise.
 CT compression then sets these values to -1024 HU.

 Note that technical CT scans might contain materials within this range, so for these types of scans, this CT compression should not be used.
 In that case, choose Lossless.